cloudmesh-community/book/chapters/prg/python/python.md

 ``` python
 power2 = lambda x: x ** 2
 ```
-The `power2` function defined in the expression above, is equivalent to the following definition:
+The `power2` function defined in the expression, is equivalent to the following definition:

 ``` python